-Consult or consent
+Consent conundrum

 What is the dispute about, then?

-The row is about who has the final say over the running of these common frameworks, where ministers fail to agree.
+The row is about how these common frameworks are set up, and who has the final say over them where ministers fail to agree.

 UK ministers say that some areas are so important that in the first few years after Brexit, they can't afford splits in that "internal market" over things like food standards.